Could not validate API key

 - If you manage your own server, check your DNS settings to make sure your website can "resolve" the address optimize.exactlywww.com.

 - Still stuck?
-Turn on the debugging option, and try saving the key again.
-Then look for a link on the settings page that lets you View the Debug Log.
-You can do a search for the cloud_verify() function yourself, or send us the link to view your debug log and we'll see what error is showing up.
+Turn on the Debugging option on the Support tab, and try saving the key again.
+Then look for a link on the Support tab that lets you View the Debug Log.
+You can do a search for the cloud_verify() function yourself, or send us a copy of your debug log and we'll see what error is showing up.

 If you find a problem not listed here, let us know!
 We'd love to hear how you fixed your problem saving the API key.